spacebase/SpaceDirectory/README.md

 `terminus build:project:create --stability dev spacebase/SpaceDirectory $SITENAME 2>&1 | tee terminuslog.txt`

-[ Note: We can hack the terminus program to keep the git history.
+*[ Note: We can hack the terminus program to keep the git history.
 Get the version of terminus stephen is using, then add `--preserve-local-repository`to above command.
-Solution is still under consideration.]
+Solution is still under consideration.]*

-*That command should do a lot:*

-1) create a new GitHub repository and a new Pantheon demo site, integrated by CircleCI.
+**That command should do a lot:** creates a new GitHub repository and a new Pantheon demo site, integrated by CircleCI.

 Visit CircleCI - you should have a workflow now.
 Visit Github.com - you should have a repo with your sitename Visit Dashboard.pantheon.io - you should have a new pantheon site (unless you ran out of sandboxes)

 If you don't have all of those, read through terminuslog.txt to find where things went sideways, or run it again with option  `-vvv` to get more debug info.

 The last lines of text should point you at your new github repository.